ordepdev/ordepdev.github.io/_drafts/test-driven-developers.md

 on accepting that testing is part of our job.
 If someone can write new features, it's their responsibility to write tests that cover those changes.
-If we can't have everyone on board with this simple responsibility, I'll have to admit that it will be almost impossible to change those poor minds.
+If we can't have everyone on board with this simple responsibility, I'll have to admit that it will be almost impossible to change anyone's mind.

 ### 1. Every change must have tests.

 Changes that will end up into production must have been covered with tests.
-It's just simple as that.
+It's as simple as that.
 We can't afford to have critical bugs on testing or production environments beeing reported by Quality Assurance Analists, Product Owners, or even Customers.
 We just can't.
 It's an embarassing and costly situation.